raul23/Darth-Vader-RPi/docs/main_config.rst

 ``verbose``
 ^^^^^^^^^^^
-The setting `verbose`_ in the configuration file is a flag (set to False by default) that allows you to run the script ``start_dv`` by logging to the terminal any message with at least a DEBUG level.
+The setting `verbose`_ in the configuration file is a flag (set to false by default) that allows you to run the script ``start_dv`` by logging to the terminal any message with at least a DEBUG level.
 Also, when there is an exception, a traceback is printed so you can pinpoint exactly where the error